The Fear You Were Never Meant to Carry

 God Chose You Knowing Everything You Would Ever Do

 God did not choose you because He foresaw that you would choose Him.
-He chose you before the foundation of the world (Eph.
+He chose you before the creation of the world (Eph.
 1:4) — before you existed, before you sinned, before you believed.
 His choice was not conditioned on anything in you.
 He knew every sin you would commit, every doubt you would have, every season of rebellion and dryness and failure — and He chose you anyway.
 Not because you were worthy.
 Because He is gracious.

 The freedom: Your worst day does not surprise God.
 Your darkest season was factored into His choice before the world was made.
 Nothing you do today can undo what He decided in eternity.